 - Do not assume that your insurers know who "you" are.

 - → Subsidiary organizations

 - → Parent organizations

 - → Affiliated organizations

+- → Member organizations

 - → Committees

 - → Branches

 - Do not assume that your insurers know who your "directors and officers" are.

 - → Boards of directors

 - → Boards of trustees

+- → Those with dual responsibilities

 - → Shareholders

 - → Managers

 - → Officers

 - → Spouses

-- Do not assume that your insurers know what your "directors and officers" expect. - → Right to retain (and duty to pay) counsel - → Conflicts of interest - → Personal indemnification
+- Do not assume that your insurers know what your "directors and officers" expect. - → Right to retain (and duty to pay) counsel - → Conflicts of interest - → Personal indemnification - → Intersection with articles of incorporation, bylaws, and other issues of corporate governance

 - Do not assume that your insurers know who your "people" are.

 - → Employees

 - → Volunteers

+- → Students Earning Credit

 - → Interns

 - → Contractors